HolographicHat/MiHoYoWebBridge/README.md

 _Now you can restart your application and check out the effect by `window.MiHoYoJSInterface.closePage()`_

-For more information and a full example about [YS daily sign in](https://webstatic.mihoyo.com/bbs/event/signin-ys/index.html?act_id=e202009291139501): [MiHoYoWebBridge/Demo](https://github.com/HolographicHat/MiHoYoWebBridge/tree/main/Demo)
+For more information and a full example about [米游社原神每日签到](https://webstatic.mihoyo.com/bbs/event/signin-ys/index.html?act_id=e202009291139501): [MiHoYoWebBridge/Demo](https://github.com/HolographicHat/MiHoYoWebBridge/tree/main/Demo)

 Questions, bug reports or feature requests?
 ---